The Scott Spotlight

 Scott School Principal

-To learn more specific details about Scott School and DeWitt Public Schools, check out these informative links:
+To learn more specific details about Scott School, check out these informative links:

-Our Scott School Open House is scheduled on Thursday, 8/25 from 6-7 p.m. and will be in person this year.
-There are also family self-guided tour opportunities on Monday, 8/22 from 8 a.m.-6 p.m. and Friday, 8/26 from 8 a.m.-12 p.m.
+Our Scott School Open House is scheduled on Tuesday, 8/22 from 5-6 p.m.
+There are also family self-guided tour opportunities on Monday, 8/21 from 8 a.m.-6 p.m. and Friday, 8/25 from 8 a.m.-12 p.m.
 Teachers and staff won't be available during this time, but walking the building may be just what your child needs before school starts.

 CLT and Professional Development Calendar